Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 In 1739, Ananuri was attacked by forces from a rival duchy, commanded by Shanshe of Ksani and was set on fire.
 The Aragvi clan was massacred.
 However, four years later, the local peasants revolted against rule by the Shamshe, killing the usurpers and inviting King Teimuraz II to rule directly over them.
 However, in 1746, King Teimuraz was forced to suppress another peasant uprising, with the help of King Erekle II of Kakheti.
 The fortress remained in use until the beginning of the 19th century.

 The fortifications consist of two castles joined by a crenellated curtain wall.
-The upper fortification with a large square tower, known as Sheupovari, is well preserved and is the location of the last defense of the Aragvi against the Shanshe.
+The upper fortification with a large square tower, known as Sheupovari, is well preserved and is the location of the last defence of the Aragvi against the Shanshe.
 The lower fortification, with a round tower, is mostly in ruins.

 Within the complex, amongst other buildings, are two churches.
 The older Church of the Virgin, which abuts a tall square tower, has the graves of some of the Dukes of Aragvi.
-It dates from the first half of the 17th century, and was built of brick.
+It dates from the first half of the 17th century and was built of brick.
 The interior is no longer decorated, but of interest is a stone baldaquin erected by the widow of the Duke Edishera, who died in 1674.

-The larger Church of the Mother of God (Ghvtismshobeli), built in 1689 for the son of Duke Bardzim.
-It is a central dome style structure with richly decorated façades, including a carved north entrance and a carved grapevine cross on the south façade.
-It also contains the remains of a number of frescoes, most of which were destroyed by the fire in the 18th century.Image result for ANANURI
+The larger Church of the Mother of God (Ghvtismshobeli), was built in 1689 for the son of Duke Bardzim.
+It is a central dome-style structure with richly decorated façades, including a carved north entrance and a carved grapevine cross on the south façade.
+It also contains the remains of many frescoes, most of which were destroyed by the fire in the 18th century.

 It wasn’t long before I hit winter with very slick roads – a thin veneer of snow, some deeper snow, rain, -2.5°C – and very slow driving.
 But other vehicles were coming my way so I decided to continue.
 The snow got deeper, the road punctuated by long stretches of gravel alternating with pavement until I finally hit a pass and started the descent.

 Kvetera Fortress Church.
 Tentative WHS (24/10/2007).
 A Georgian Orthodox church in the historic fortified town of Kvetera in Kakheti, it was built in the early part of the 10th century.
 It is a relatively small church and resembles the Georgian cross-dome style of architecture.
 The dome rests on a round tympanum and rises over the central square pace.
 The facade has symmetrical arches but few ornaments that is typical for Kakhetian churches.
-Kvetera dates back at least to 8th century AD.
+Kvetera dates back at least to the 8th century AD.

 The main road slowly descended out of the snow but the temperature hovered around 0-2°C.

 The yard outside has 104 varieties of old Georgian grape vines.
-Image result for Alaverdi Cathedral

 This is Georgian wine country on “The Wine Route” with many cellars, vineyards and a few wine shops.
 But the vineyards don’t cover absolutely everything.
 Every house seems surrounded by trellises of vines.

 Gremi Church of Archangels and Royal Tower (24/10/2007).
 Sitting on top of a small pimple of a rock, it is fortified with short walls.
 The tiny church is a true square cross with one central pair of columns.
-It was completely frescoed at one time but now are in a sorry shape, parts completely absent but some still intact.
+It was completely frescoed at one time but now are in a sorry shape, with parts completely absent but some still intact.
 Each scene has a red border and a preponderance of blue backgrounds.

 The museum is in the tower.
 It tells the story of the local kings.
 Gremi was the royal capital of Kakheti from 1466-1616.
 The church dates from 1565.
 King Leon liberated Jerusalem, the tomb of Christ and Golgotha in 1517, renovating them in 1533-37.
 He was a wise and flexible ruler.

 Take the stairs to the right to a domed room with agricultural tools.
-The stairs to the left go to the top with an empty vaulted room.Related image
+The stairs to the left go to the top with an empty vaulted room.

 Nekresi Monastery, Kvareli.
-It is not possible to drive up, so walk or park at the bottom and either pay the GEL 20 or wait for a load of 10 passengers (GEL2/person) to take you the 1.5kms up the steep road to the monastery.
+It is not possible to drive up, so walk or park at the bottom and either pay the GEL 20 or wait for a load of 10 passengers (GEL2/person) to take you the 1.5 km up the steep road to the monastery.
 It was at the snow line.

 I hate Georgian drivers – they are impatient and the types who accelerate hard and brake hard so there is always someone racing beside you.
 Changing lanes is a test.